Burnished by Starbucks, upstart Square battles payment giants

 Now on track to process $10 billion in payments a year, Square has attracted a furious response from established or deep-pocketed rivals who are determined to crush the San Francisco-based upstart.

-In recent months, eBay Inc’s PayPal and Intuit have both released their own card readers, while retail giants including Wal-Mart and Target have announced a joint venture to develop their own mobile payment offering.
-Visa Inc and AT&T also boast of their own projects as does Google Inc, which continues to put muscle behind its Google Wallet product.
+In recent months, eBay Inc’s PayPal (EBAY.O) and Intuit (INTU.O) have both released their own card readers, while retail giants including Wal-Mart (WMT.N) and Target (TGT.N) have announced a joint venture to develop their own mobile payment offering.
+Visa Inc (V.N) and AT&T (T.N) also boast of their own projects as does Google Inc, which continues to put muscle behind its Google Wallet product.

 Square must now show that it can compete not just for food trucks and taxi drivers, but for large brick-and-mortar businesses and chain stores too.